-Employees that use no sick leave in a calendar year shall receive three days' pay.
+Unless otherwise stated in a collective bargaining agreement or elsewhere within this Personnel Policy Manual, employees that use no sick leave in a calendar year shall receive three days' pay.
 Employees that take sick leave shall be eligible for an incentive equal to half of the remaining sick days in any given year.